ankane/searchkick/README.md

 - extra whitespace - `dishwasher` matches `dish washer`
 - misspellings - `zuchini` matches `zucchini`

+### Make Searches Better Over Time

+Use analytics on search conversions to improve results

 ### Zero Downtime Changes

 Elasticsearch has a feature called aliases that allows you to change mappings with no downtime.